GMW2022 was organised with the support of the Indonesia G20 Presidency

 How does Global Money Week Campaign work?

-In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Organizing Team.
+In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Organising Team.
 News of all these activities are linked to each other via the social media, and the GMW website.

 How to plan your own Global Money Week?